-There are no charges or contract period when registering as a charity or community interest company on the CharitySaver website, however there are certain conditions, which we have set out below.
+There are no charges or contract period for charity registration (or Non-profit/NGO/Fundraising event) on the CharitySaver website, however there are certain mandatory terms & conditions, which we have set out below.

-In the context of this document, the words “charity” and “charities” refer equally to a charity or a Community Interest Company (CIC) or charitable Non-Profit organisation.
+In the context of this document, the words “charity” and “charities” refer equally to a charity a Community Interest Company (CIC) or charitable Non-Profit organisation.
 Unless specifically stated otherwise, CharitySaver and charitysaver.org refers to CS Worldwide Support CIC, who operates the charitysaver.org website.

-- CharitySaver makes no guarantee as to the number, or value of donations the charity may receive via the CharitySaver website.
+- CharitySaver makes no guarantee as to the number, or value of donations the charity may receive via CharitySaver.

-- Charities that list on the CharitySaver website are expected to make their membership known to their supporters via their website and normal communication methods in order to gain maximum benefit from their registration.
+- Charities that register on the CharitySaver website are recommended to make their membership known to their supporters via their website and normal communication methods in order to gain maximum benefit from their registration.
 To aid them in this respect they are allowed to display the CharitySaver Member logo on their website and CharitySaver will supply, on request, draft social media templates for the charity to use or adapt.
 The charity is unlikely to receive the full fundraising benefit of the CharitySaver website if it does not direct donors to the website.

 - It is the responsibility of the charity to ensure that it’s information is current, and to make any changes necessary via the charities dashboard.
 In respect of donations paid, CharitySaver cannot accept any responsibility where the charity has provided incorrect bank details, or failed to advise of any change in bank details.

-- Where you engage a service provider for goods or services via our enquiry form or via CharitySaver by any other means, any resulting agreement/contract is between yourselves and the said service provider.
+- Where you request goods or services via our enquiry form or via CharitySaver by any other means, any resulting agreement/contract is between yourselves and the CharitySaver partner providing said goods/services.
 In the event of any dispute CharitySaver is happy to mediate but shall not incur any liability in respect of the transaction(s) between the charity and the service provider and any such mediation shall be at the discretion of CharitySaver and without legal liability.

 - Where a charity requires CharitySaver to make Gift Aid claims on their behalf, it is the responsibility of the charity to ensure that the necessary tax account information is supplied to CharitySaver in advance.